nicolashery/nicolashery.com/posts/2023-10-07-nesting-reader-environments-servant.md

   }
 ```

-We want to run our request handlers in a custom monad `App` using the ReaderT design pattern, which we define as:
+We want to run our request handlers in a custom monad `App` that follows the ReaderT design pattern:

 ```haskell
 newtype App a = App